Umbragloom/website/content/posts/tutorials/Website.md

 Congrats you have now begun the process of keeping all data on Github/Gitlab for version control!

+---

 # Netlify to the rescue!

 Next steps are to deploy your website on ***Netlify***.
 Head over to [Netlify](https://netlify.com) and create an account.
-You can also use your Github login details if you feel like that would make it easier.
+You can also use your GitHub/GitLab login credentials if you feel like that would make it easier.
 Once your logged in you'll see an option `New site from Git:` click this and you will be asked to choose your git provider, Either Github or GitLab, Choose which ever site you used.
 From here you'll be asked to install Netlify on your personal GitHub/GitLab account, Choose the repository where your website is then you'll be asked to verify your build settings.
 For this set the build command as `hugo` and what directory you need to publish, for us this is the `public` directory where all our content is stored.
 After this is confirmed click the `Deply site` button at the bottom of the page.

 Your website will not be correctly displayed if you proceed to the URL shown on the in the site overview since it does not match the `baseUrl` setting value in the `config.toml` file.
 Therefore, click on the `Deploy settings` in the site overview.
 Then select the `Site details` under the `General` tab.
 In the `Site details` tab, click on the `Change site name:` button, this will cause a pop up to show up, from here set it to whatever your `baseUrl` setting was.